fghaas/cfgmgmtcamp2025/markdown/03-ads.md

 ... is a number.

 <!-- Note -->
-... and not some wishy-washy phrase like ‘pay according to qualifications’, or ‘according to the collective bargaining agreement, classification whatever, which won't mean anything to a person outside your country.
+... and not some wishy-washy phrase like "pay according to qualifications", or "according to the collective bargaining agreement, classification whatever, which won't mean anything to a person outside your country.

 You have a budget for the position anyway.
 Add a margin for negotiation from the amount and write the figure in.